lnbits/nostr.com/src/pages/the-protocol/nips.md

 ## Where can I find NIPs?

-You can see all current NIPs in the [Nostr NIP repo](https://github.com/nostr-protocol/nips).
+You can see all current NIPs in the [Nostr NIPs repository](https://github.com/nostr-protocol/nips).